-Generally higher-resolution photos
+Generally higher-resolution photos with better color rendition

 High initial cost

-Photos ready to share immediately
+images are ready to share immediately

-Time-consuming to see images
+Need to develop negatives to see the images

-Digital and traditional photography each have their advantages and disadvantages, but both can create beautiful, timeless photos.
+As you can see, digital and traditional photography each have their advantages and disadvantages, but both can create beautiful, timeless photos.
 To decide which camera you’d prefer, you need to weigh the pros and cons of each and decide which you prefer.

 What are the Similarities Between Digital and Film Cameras?